Wsheerio/webmConverter/README.md

 Size limit

-The maximum size allowed for the output in kilobytes.
-This isn't perfect so if your webm is larger than the size you want lower this and try again.
+The maximum size allowed for the output in megabytes.

-3072
+1, 2, 3

 Resolution

 The resolution of the output file.
 If your webm looks terrible lower this.

-640x360
+640x360, 853x480, 960x540, 1280x720, 1920x1080

 Start Time / End Time

 The start and end time of the input file you want to convert to webm in HH:MM:SS

 00:00:18 00:01:48

+Threads

+Enter the amount of physical cores you have.
+If you don't know what this is just leave it blank.

+4

+Sound

+Enter the bitrate for audio in kilobits.

+32, 192

+Adjust

+Getting the right file size doesn't always work.
+Start off by entering 0 in this box, if your file is too big lower it, if your file is too small raise it.

+Output

+This is where you put your output file name.

+thefuture.webm